-SECTION 7.1 DEFINITION AND NOTICE
+SECTION 7.1: DEFINITION AND NOTICE

 A layoff is defined as a reduction in bargaining unit jobs.
 The Employer shall give the Union at least thirty (30) days notice of any layoffs.
-Prior to any layoffs, the Employer shall give the Union notice of the layoff and agrees, upon request from the Union, to meet and discuss the layoffs and consider alternatives to the layoff(s).
+Prior to any layoffs, the Employer shall give the Union notice of the layoff and agrees, upon request by the Union, to meet and discuss the layoffs and consider alternatives to the layoff(s).

-SECTION 7.2 GENERAL PROCEDURES
+SECTION 7.2: GENERAL PROCEDURES

-In the event of a layoff, employees shall be laid off in inverse order of seniority within the following grouping of classifications as defined in Appendix A as defined in Article V. However, prior to laying off any bargaining unit employees, all seasonal, temporary, probationary, part-time or other non-bargaining unit employees who perform work customarily performed by bargaining unit employees shall be laid off or terminated, as the case may be.
-Employees selected to be laid off may bump a less senior employee in another classification as defined in Appendix A provided the more senior employee has the present ability and skills to perform the available work.
+In the event of a layoff, employees shall be laid off in inverse order of seniority by classification as attached in Appendix B. However, prior to laying off any bargaining unit employees, all seasonal, temporary, probationary, part-time, or other non-bargaining unit employees who primarily perform work customarily performed by bargaining unit employees shall be laid off or terminated, as the case may be.

-SECTION 7.3 RECALL OF LAID-OFF EMPLOYEES
+SECTION 7.3: RECALL OF LAID-OFF EMPLOYEES

 The names of laid-off employees shall be placed on a layoff list for twelve (12) months.
 Employees shall be recalled in seniority order and seniority shall be restored.
-No part-time, temporary, seasonal or other non-bargaining unit employees will be hired to do bargaining unit work during this time.
+No part-time, temporary, seasonal, or other non-bargaining unit employees will be hired to do bargaining unit work during this time.
 If there is a recall in the employee's job classification, employees who are still on the re-employment registry in said job classification shall be recalled in the inverse order of their layoffs.
 After twelve (12) months on layoff, an employee shall lose his/her seniority and will be removed from the layoff list.

 Employees who are eligible for recall shall be given seven (7) calendar days' notice of recall and notice of recall shall be sent to the employee by certified or registered mail with a copy to the Union.
 The employee must notify the Director of Human Resources, or designee of his intention to return to work within three (3) days after receiving the notice of recall.
-The County shall be deemed to have fulfilled its obligations by mailing the recall notice by certified or registered mail, return receipt requested, to the mailing address last provided by the employee, it being the obligation and responsibility of the employee to provide the Director of Human Resources, or designee with his latest mailing address.
+The County shall be deemed to have fulfilled its obligations by mailing the recall notice by certified or registered mail, return receipt requested, to the mailing address last provided by the employee, it being the obligation and responsibility of the employee to provide the Director of Human Resource Department, or designee with his latest mailing address.
 If an employee fails to respond to a recall notice his name shall be removed from the re-employment registry.